 The study was performed using polysomnographic methods.
 Researchers have attached suprasternal microphones to assess the airflow of the patients during sleep.
 Blood samples were also drawn using a 21-gauge needle syringe after a fasting period of 8 hours.
 The apnea was defined as a stop of airflow for 10 seconds or more during sleep.
 Hypopnea was defined as a reduction of airflow between 30% and 50% as well as a decrease in capillary oxygen saturation.

-It has been established that patients with OSAS undergo a state of systemic inflammation caused by a wide variety of factors.
-This state of inflammation can lead to a higher secretion of pro-inflammatory cytokines such as interleukin-6 which in turn can create erythrocyte deformability and a higher level of RDW.
+It is well known that patients with OSAS experience a state of systemic inflammation due to a variety of causes.
+This state of inflammation can lead to a higher secretion of pro-inflammatory cytokines such as interleukin-6, which in turn can create erythrocyte deformability and a higher level of RDW.
 Other studies have shown that high RDW levels are also associated with a higher-sensitivity CRP level which is a known marker of inflammation.

 One of the most important reasons which make this study unique and highly accurate is the simple fact that patients who suffered from serious health conditions such as coronary artery disease, diabetes mellitus, and hypertension didn’t take part in the study.
 It is a well-known fact that these illnesses can lead to a higher RDW level which could have compromised the results of the study.

 Patients who suffer from OSAS also experience hypercoagulability which is caused by high blood viscosity.
-Blood viscosity is defined as the resistance of blood to exterior forces and is influenced by hematocrit, the behavior of erythrocytes and other factors.
+Hematocrit, erythrocyte behavior, and other factors all affect blood viscosity, which is defined as the resistance of blood to external forces.
 It has been established that hematocrit plays an important role in the coagulability of blood and can lead to increased blood clotting.

 When there is an increased blood clotting in the body, the natural flow of blood can be negatively affected and multiple cardiovascular issues can appear.
 Researchers believe that the hypoxemia experienced by patients with OSAS is caused by a release of inflammatory factors that negatively affect the blood and can lead to hypercoagulability.